 The insurer also said the exclusion for government act or regulations meant the claim wasn’t covered if the venue closed due to government restrictions.
 But we felt any powers to close a venue would be highly likely to be derived, either directly or indirectly, from government regulation or acts.
 It was difficult to see a situation in which a venue would be closed by a “relevant authority” that wasn’t using powers derived from a government act or regulation.
 The policy wording wasn’t clear about what the insurer meant.

-But the insuring clause and exclusion clause had to be read together.
-If either clause was looked at in isolation, the consumer would or would not have cover, depending on which clause was considered.
-It wouldn’t be fair to say that the cover given by the insuring clause was taken away by the exclusion.
 In any case, the government restrictions in the country where Jack and Sarah’s wedding was due to take place had been lifted by the date of the wedding.

 It was true that the policy didn’t list cancellation due to venues being unable to source staff or supplies as something it covered.
 However, the venue couldn’t get the staff or supplies it needed due to an outbreak of Covid-19 – an infectious or contagious disease.
 In these circumstances – where the effective cause of the cancellation was Covid-19 – the claim should have been covered, and the exclusion for government acts didn’t apply.